Power system operations and control: Redispatch

 Sometimes the grid constraints change unpredictably and a need arises to change the previously set unit commitments.
 This system redispatch change is controlled in real-time by the central operator issuing directives to market participants that submit in advance bids for the increase/decrease in the power levels.
-Due to the centralized nature of redispatch, there is no delay to negotiate terms of contracts; the cost incurred are allocated either to participants responsible for the disruption based on preestablished tariffs or in equal shares.
+Due to the centralized nature of redispatch, there is no delay in negotiating the terms of the contracts; the costs incurred are allocated either to participants responsible for the disruption based on preestablished tariffs or in equal shares.

 Minutes-ahead operation

 In the minutes prior to the delivery, a system operator is using the power-flow study algorithms in order to find the optimal power flow.
-At this stage the goal is reliability ("security") of the supply.
+At this stage the goal is reliability ("security") of the supply, applying contingency analysis.
 The practical electric networks are too complex to perform the calculations by hand, so from the 1920s the calculations were automated, at first in the form of specially-built analog computers, so called network analyzers, replaced by digital computers in the 1960s.

 Control after disturbance

-Small mismatches between the total demand and total load are typical and initially are taken care of by the kinetic energy of the rotating machinery (mostly synchronous generators): when there is too much supply, the devices absorb the excess, and frequency goes above the scheduled rate, conversely, too much demand causes the generator to deliver extra electricity through slowing down, with frequency slightly decreasing, not requiring an intervention from the operator.
+Small mismatches between the total demand and total load are typical and initially are taken care of by the kinetic energy of the rotating machinery (mostly synchronous generators): when there is too little demand, the devices absorb the excess, and frequency goes above the scheduled rate, conversely, too much demand causes the generator to deliver extra electricity through slowing down, with frequency slightly decreasing, not requiring an intervention from the operator.
 There are obvious limits to this "immediate control", so a control continuum is built into a typical power grid, spanning reaction intervals from seconds ("primary control") to hours ("time control").

 Seconds-after control

-The Primary control is engaged automatically within seconds after the frequency disturbance.
-Primary control stabilizes the situation, but does not return the conditions to the normal and is applied both to the generation side (where the governor adjusts the power of the prime mover) and to the load, where:
+The Primary control is engaged automatically within seconds after a frequency disturbance.
+Primary control stabilizes the situation, but does not return the conditions to normal and is applied both to the generation side (where the governor adjusts the power of the prime mover) and to the load, where: